-Many libraries use Electronic Data Interchange (EDI) accounts to order new acquisitions.
-Users can set up EDI accounts and manage EDI messages in the admin module.
+Many libraries use Electronic Data Interchange (EDI) accounts to send purchase orders and receive invoices from providers electronically.
+In Evergreen users can setup EDI accounts and manage EDI messages in the admin module.
 EDI messages and notes can be viewed in the acquisitions module.
 See also the EDI Installation Instructions because this is required for use of EDI.